But is it worth paying out for a commercially produced candler, or will a flashlight or mobile device do just as well?

 You'll need two hands to steady and turn the egg.

 This is exactly the same product as the standard candler, but with a more high intensity light.
 Brinsea say this helps with the issue of candling dark-shelled eggs - the higher spec light gives a good vision.

 I've got both versions.
 The high intensity candler is the same basic set-up.
 The quality and the way it works are exactly the same.
 The difference, as you might expect, is in the strength of the light.

 The EggScope looks a bit like a microscope - and to a very limited extent, that's what it is.

 It fits over the candler - either the standard or the high intensity version.
 The egg is placed inside a small chamber which completely cuts out external light.

 mirror inside which slightly magnifies the egg.
 Looking through the

 eye hole at the top means this magnified version is what you see.

 It does make candling darker eggs far easier, although certainly when combined with the standard candler it's still difficult.
-It may be that the OvaScope combined with the high intensity version is the ultimate solution.
+Combined with the high intensity version, it's the ultimate solution.